 If you can’t wait to move out of your parents’ home and start living on your own, you’re not alone.
 Independence is amazing, but enjoying that newfound freedom can be more expensive than you might think.
-Fortunately, there are tons of helpful websites and mobile apps that can make managing your finances fun.
+Fortunately, there are tons of helpful websites, mobile apps, and online budget calculators that can make managing your finances fun.
 And by incorporating these tools in your everyday life, you can develop a realistic budget and start saving money for the things you enjoy.

 If you’ve been asking yourself “How much money do I need to move out?” here are a few tips to help you start adulting like you’ve been at it for years.